Shesh009/Course_Tracker/README.md

 ## Usage

 ### Access the Application
-- The application will be exposed on the external IP provided by the Kubernetes LoadBalancer or directly on `http://localhost:5000` when using the DockerHub image.
+- The application will be exposed on the Organizational IP (such as on same network) provided by the Kubernetes NodePort or directly on `http://localhost:5000` when using the DockerHub image.

 ### Monitor the Application
 - Use tools like `kubectl` to monitor the status of the pods and services: